Online-only courses

 Tuition

-Tuition for UNOL students is currently assessed at $500 per credit regardless of residency, and students are restricted to taking only 8 credits per term.
-UNOL students do not pay segregated fees as part of their payment and are thus ineligible for any services provided by those fees.
+Tuition for UNOL students is equivalent to the Wisconsin resident undergraduate/Special students tuition rate but segregated fees are not charged.
+Because UNOL students do not pay segregated fees as part of their payment, they are ineligible for any services provided by those fees.

 In addition to tuition, the Registrar’s Office will charge students a one-time official document fee of $130 to cover future transcript requests and other documents.